 UW–Madison strives to foster the highest scholarly and ethical standards among its students, faculty, and staff.
 Several federal requirements ensure that those conducting research are trained in responsible conduct of research.

-The University of Wisconsin–Madison mandates individuals subject to federal responsible conduct of research requirements to complete training in research ethics.
+Individuals subject to federal responsible conduct of research requirements to complete training in research ethics.

-National Institutes of Health: UW--Madison NIH RCR Policy requires a minimum of eight hours of face-to-face training every four years for trainees, fellows, participants and scholars supported by some types of D, F, K, R, T, and U awards.
+National Institutes of Health: UW-Madison NIH RCR Policy requires a minimum of eight hours of face-to-face training every four years for trainees, fellows, participants, and scholars supported by some types of D, F, K, R, T, and U awards.
 At UW–Madison, the plan for meeting these requirements is included in the grant application.

-USDA NIFA Capacity (142) Awards: All UW–Madison active principal investigators, co-investigators, undergraduate students and graduate students supported by 142 Hatch funds, must receive responsible conduct of research course in Canvas.
+USDA NIFA Capacity (142) Awards: All UW–Madison active principal investigators, co-investigators, undergraduate students, and graduate students supported by 142 Hatch funds, must receive responsible conduct of research course in Canvas.